 Project Cost Management involves planning, budgeting, and managing costs.
 Cost management does not happen in isolation – the project manager needs input from the project team and key stakeholders.
 Cost management should occur early in project planning in order to establish a framework for all cost management processes and ensure that the project does not go over budget.
-In this PMP study guide, we’ll cover all the processes in the Cost Management Knowledge Area in PMBOK 6th Edition.
+In this PMP study material pdf, we’ll cover all the processes in the Cost Management Knowledge Area in PMBOK Guide 6th Edition PDF.

 Although estimating cost and determining budgets can be one process on small projects, PMI separates them into two processes because the exam assumes the PM is managing a large project.
 Many financial management techniques, such as ROI, payback, and discounted cash flow, are used during this process.

 Plan Cost Management process establishes the framework/policies/procedures for how to estimate and manage costs

 The key benefit of this process is that it provides guidance and direction on how costs are managed from project initiation to closure

 There are many ways to fund a project, including: 1) Self-funding, 2) Funding with equity, or 3) Funding with debt

 The Cost Management Plan is a component of the Project Management Plan that details how cost management processes will be carried out.
 This plan will describe how project costs are planned, estimated, and controlled.